2C-T: Pharmacology

+Pharmacodynamics

+2C-T shows affinity for the serotonin 5-HT2 receptors and is known to act as an agonist of the serotonin 5-HT2A and 5-HT2B receptors.
+The drug shows no affinity for the monoamine transporters.

 Chemistry

 2C-T is in a class of compounds commonly known as phenethylamines, and is the 4-methylthio analogue of 2C-O, a positional isomer of mescaline.
 It is also the 2C analog of Aleph.
 The systematic name of the chemical is 2-(2,5-dimethoxy-4-(methylthio)phenyl)ethanamine.
 The CAS number of 2C-T is 61638-09-3.

-Effects

-2C-T's active dosage is around 75–150 mg and produces mescaline and MDMA-like effects that may last up to 6 hours.